Jo Ann Banks Writer of Stories, Poems, and Silly Songs

 Q: What were you like as a kid?

 A: I was different and a bit of a misfit, but I had a lot of enthusiasm and a vivid imagination.
 I'm told I was a little bossy, which, I've heard, is a sign of a good leader!
-My report cards usually said I talked too much in class, daydreamed, and
+My report cards usually said I talked too much in class, daydreamed, and didn't apply myself.
+I think those teachers were confused.
+I was applying myself to what I loved most.

 I was also sensitive and I got bullied a lot, which, it turns out, makes great material for writing.
 Regardless of these misunderstandings, I loved people, and animals, and nature, and food, and collecting things, and I still do.